LeToNode/Play2.0-CN-doc/Javatesting.md

 # Testing your application

 _Tip: Java applications can be easily [tested with scala](https://github.com/playframework/Play20/wiki/Scalatest) as well.
-In fact, writing tests is probably the easiest to pick up any new languages._
+In fact, writing tests is probably the easiest way to pick up any new languages._

 # Writing unit tests
 Play comes with support for Junit and mocking.
 The idea is that in the `@Before` method we setup the mock play application and the any method marked with `@Test` will be executed in this context. `injectGlobalMock` takes